 - 6 Tablespoons almond milk, or milk of choice

-For chocolate chips (or you could sub store-bought chocolate chips):
+Chocolate Chips (or you could sub store-bought chocolate chips)

 - 1/4 cup carob powder